50 Ways to Lose Weight Without Exercise

 Reassess Your Dietary Adversaries

 How many times have you battled through a cup of ice cream while praying your stomach doesn’t start acting up?
 Although you might feel like it’s not a big deal to push your body to its limit, you might be missing the root of the issue: you could be suffering from a food intolerance or allergy.
-So, each time you eat dairy, gluten or refined grains, it can contribute to extra inflammation, a weakened immune system and weight gain.
+So, each time you eat dairy, gluten or refined grains, it can contribute to extra inflammation, a weakened immune system, and weight gain.
 Learn to listen to what your body tells you by keeping note of any discomfort in a food journal.
-Or try an elimination diet—call in the pros for help if you’re experiencing one of these 15 Signs You Should Go See a Nutritionist.
+Or try an elimination diet—call in the pros for help if you’re experiencing one of these signs you should see a nutritionist.

 You don’t have to keep up with the latest food trends and cook your way through every foodie magazine on the shelves to get lean.
 In fact, trying to switch up your routine too often can feel tedious and time-consuming, which may cause you to abandon your dinner plans and just order high-calorie takeout.
 Instead, make eating choices easy by finding a few favorite healthy, go-to recipes and stick to them.